silinternational/idp-pw-api/README.md

 If `PARAMETER_STORE_PATH` is given, AWS Parameter Store will be used.
 Each parameter in AWS Parameter Store is set as an environment variable in the execution environment.

-Otherwise, AWS AppConfig will be used.
+If `PARAMETER_STORE_PATH` is not given but the AppConfig variables are, AWS AppConfig will be used.
 The content of the AppConfig configuration profile takes the form of a typical .env file, using `#` for comments and `=` for variable assignment.
 Any variables read from AppConfig will overwrite variables set in the execution environment.

 ### Additional setup